 Strings

-Strings, similarly to symbols, numbers, lists and other simple types, are the basic type of data, in work with which the elementary primitive functions and predicates are used.
-Besides strings inherit all set of methods of the parental type True.
+Strings, like symbols, numbers, lists and other primary types, are the main data type, in operation with which the elementary primitive functions and predicates are used.
+Besides, strings inherit all set of methods of the parent type true.

 Characters and strings

-The string can be divided into letters (char).
-The character also is type of data.
-Its objects unlike atoms which name consists of one letter, are represented in the form of
+The string can be divided into characters (char).
+The character also is a data type.
+Its objects unlike the atoms which name consists of one sign, are represented in sort

 #\x

-In this record x is a letter represented by given record or a word in case of the special letter which is usually not having the printed image.
+In this record x is represented by the given record by the character or a word in case of the special character, usually not having printing map.
 For example:

 #\e ; small e